 “I know Rami well and I know how he would feel about this and he would want us to do something,” said Jarrah.
 “I don’t think we should be quiet any more.
 Each time we are quiet we don’t get what we want.”
 Standing up to extremists might prove dangerous – even fatal – but failing to act is proving so anyway.

 (Photo courtesy of ASML)

-For Jarrah, this is about more than freedom of the press; it's also about reclaiming the Syrian revolution from a group that he sees as hijacking what he and others were fighting for.
+For Jarrah, this is about more than freedom of the press; it's also about reclaiming the Syrian revolution from a group who he sees as hijacking what he and others were fighting for.
 “Those who attempt to silence us will be challenged and those who attempt to hijack our thoughts and minds will be isolated," he vowed.
 "From now on we will be pragmatic with whoever we are faced with, whether ISIS or JaN or Assad.
-To them our message is clear: 'Our revolution was one for Freedom, Dignity, and Equality; those are three qualities we will not negotiate for.'"
+To them our message is clear: 'Our revolution was one for Freedom, Dignity and Equality, those are three qualities we will not negotiate for.'"
 He hopes the unpopularity of ISIS will find a voice.
 “If everyone speaks then ISIS is going to have a problem with public support.
-Generally people don’t like ISIS, but no one speaks out against them; they're afraid to stand up to them,” he said.
+Generally people don’t like ISIS but no one speaks out against them, they're afraid to stand up to them,” he said.

-To counter the increasing risks, they hope to offer relatively high salaries, training, and security to the citizen journalists who will take on the task of informing the population.
-Jarrah and his organization are ploughing ahead with their plans to set up FM radio stations in Deir ez Zour, Idlib, Aleppo, and the suburbs of Damascus.
+To counter the increasing risks, they hope to offer relatively high salaries, training and security to the citizen journalists who will take on the task of informing the population.
+Jarrah and his organisation are ploughing ahead with their plans to set up FM radio stations in Deir ez Zour, Idlib, Aleppo and the suburbs of Damascus.
 They're even planning to start again in Raqqa once the other areas are operational.
 It remains to be seen whether they'll survive the attentions of ISIS and other groups whose vision of Syria's future doesn't involve a free press.